• Skip to primary navigation

 Instead, distance-based pricing appears to be in play, with U.S. flights under 500 miles pricing as low as 6.5k LifeMiles one-way in economy.

-Knowing this, let’s search for a one-way flight from Los Angeles to Colorado Springs.
+Keeping this in mind, let’s search for a one-way flight from Los Angeles to Colorado Springs.

 I checked on Great Circle Mapper and the distance between these airports is 833 miles.
 From what I’ve seen from other LifeMiles award searches, this should cost 10k Avianca LifeMiles.

 Avianca LAX to COS Example